 On December 31, 2021, PBOC published the Regulations on Local Financial Supervision and Administration (Draft for Public Comments), or the Draft Local Financial Supervision and Administration Regulation, for public review and comments.
 Pursuant to the Draft Local Financial Supervision and Administration Regulation, "Local Financial Organizations" refers to microcredit companies, financing guarantee companies, regional equity markets, pawn shops, financial leasing companies, commercial factoring companies, local asset management companies, and other institutions engaged in local financial business that are supervised and managed by laws, administrative regulations, and provincial-level people's governments authorized by the State Council.
 The Draft Local Financial Supervision and Administration Regulation specify that provincial governments shall perform their duties of supervision, management, and risk disposal of local financial organizations, and no individual or entity shall set up Local Financial Organizations without prior approval.
 The merger, division, reduction of registered capital, change of the business scope or operating area, the change of the shareholders holding more than 5% of its equity interests, as well as change of the actual controller of the Local Financial Organization shall be subject to the approval of the provincial local financial supervision and management department.
 Also, Local Financial Organization shall make filings to provincial local financial supervision and management department for setting up branches within the provincial administrative region, changing the name or address of business, increasing the registered capital, changing the directors, supervisors and senior management personnel.
 Penalties such as fines or criminal liability may be imposed if the Local Financial Organizations fail to comply with the Draft Local Financial Supervision and Administration Regulation.
+The Draft Local Financial Supervision and Administration Regulation was released for public comment only, there remains substantial uncertainty regarding the Draft Local Financial Supervision and Administration Regulation, including with respect to its final content, adoption timeline or effective date.

-Xiaoying Microcredit has obtained the approval of the business qualification to operate microcredit businesses as issued by the competent supervising authority, which allows Xiaoying Microcredit to conduct microcredit businesses through the internet.
+Xiaoying Microcredit (VIE) has obtained the approval of the business qualification to operate microcredit businesses as issued by the competent supervising authority, which allows Xiaoying Microcredit (VIE) to conduct microcredit businesses through the internet.
 However, as the regulatory regime and practice with respect to online microcredit companies are evolving, there is uncertainty as to how the requirements in the above rules will be interpreted and implemented and whether there will be new rules issued which would establish further requirements and restrictions on online microcredit companies.